2022 Annual Meeting Pre-Meeting Workshops

-Workshop #2 is being presented on Thursday July 29th, 2021 from 2:00pm-4:00pm Eastern Time, $50.
+Workshop #2 is being presented on Saturday, February 12th, 2021 from 1:00pm-4:00pm Central Time, $50.

-Workshop #3 is being presented on Friday July 30th, 2021 from 11:00am-1:00pm Eastern Time, $50.
+Workshop #3 is being presented on Sunday, February 13th, 2021 from 9:00am-12:00pm Central Time, $50.

 Presenter: Vince O’Neill, Accreditation Director at the Council for the Accreditation of Educator Preparation (CAEP).
 He manages the accreditation council meetings, the decision process, and supports the review process as a case manager and conference presenter.
 He works collaboratively with other members of Accreditation team at CAEP to ensure the quality and integrity of the accreditation process.
 Dr. O’Neill is also currently teaching Elementary Mathematics Methods at American University as an adjunct professorial lecturer.
 Previously, Dr. O’Neill was a professor in the areas of secondary mathematics education, assessment, and elementary education at The George Washington University and Johns Hopkins University.
 He recently worked as a curriculum designer for Opportunity Education Foundation and taught mathematics to high school students in Alexandria, Virginia.
 He graduated from The George Washington University with a Doctorate in Curriculum and Instruction and holds a Masters in Mathematics Instruction from Drexel University, and a Bachelors in Business Management from Chestnut Hill College.

-Workshop #4 is being presented on Friday July 30th, 2021 from 2:00pm-4:00pm Eastern Time, $50.
+Workshop #4 is being presented on Sunday, February 13th, 2022 from 1:00pm-4:00pm Central Time, $50.